About Steven B. Krivit and New Energy Times

 On August 29, 2021, Krivit was the first to report the real input energy, 400 MJ, required to operate the lasers at the National Ignition Facility.
 Many news organizations, deceived by the lab managment’s propaganda, reported that the NIF experiments consumed only 2 MJ.

-Fusion Reactor Fuel Myths
+Fusion Reactor Fuel Illusion

 Donate